radanovicnikola93/CSI-find-the-suspect/README.md

 <p>There has been a hideous crime!
 A full container of ice cream was stored in the SmartNinja fridge - and now it's completely empty.
 But the criminal made a fatal mistake.
 S/he left a spoon inside the container and with a spoon also his/her DNA.
 A perfect case for our CSI investigators!</p>

 <p>CSI lab successfully extracted the DNA and wrote it in the ACTG code format.
-The only thing needed now is a program that would match that DNA with the suspects DNA and find the criminal.</p>>
+The only thing needed now is a program that would match that DNA with the suspects DNA and find the criminal.</p>

-<p>Here's the DNA text:
+<p>Here's the DNA:
-<br>ACAAGATGCCATTGTCCCCCGGCCTCCTGCTGCTGCTGCTCTCCGGGGCCACGGCCACCGCTGCCCTGCCCCTGGAGGGTGGCCCCACCGGCCGAGACAGCGAGCATATGCAGGAAGCGGCAGGAATAAGGAAAAGCAGCCTCCTGACTTTCCTCGCTTGGTGGTTTGAGTGGACCTCCCAGGCCAGTGCCGGGCCCCTCATAGGAGAGGAAGCTCGGGAGGTGGCCAGGCGGCAGGAAGGCGCACCCCCCCAGCAATCCGCGCGCCGGGACAGAATGCCCTGCAGGAACTTCTTCTGGAAGACCTTCTCCTCCTGCAAATAAAACCTCACCCATGAATGCTCACGCAAGTTTAATTACAGACCTGAA
+<br>"ACAAGATGCCATTGTCCCCCGGCCTCCTGCTGCTGCTGCTCTCCGGGGCCACGGCCACCGCTGCCCTGCCCCTGGAGGGTGGCCCCACCGGCCGAGACAGCGAGCATATGCAGGAAGCGGCAGGAATAAGGAAAAGCAGCCTCCTGACTTTCCTCGCTTGGTGGTTTGAGTGGACCTCCCAGGCCAGTGCCGGGCCCCTCATAGGAGAGGAAGCTCGGGAGGTGGCCAGGCGGCAGGAAGGCGCACCCCCCCAGCAATCCGCGCGCCGGGACAGAATGCCCTGCAGGAACTTCTTCTGGAAGACCTTCTCCTCCTGCAAATAAAACCTCACCCATGAATGCTCACGCAAGTTTAATTACAGACCTGAA"
 <br>
 </p>
 <p>Like we said there are genes hidden in our DNA that define our personal characteristics.
 The CSI lab got us the following gene sequences for some of the human characteristics:</p>